ConsenSysDiligence/smart-contract-best-practices/docs/known_attacks.md

 #### Suppression
 In a suppression attack, a.k.a *Block Stuffing* attacks, after Mallory runs her function, she tries to delay Alice from running her function.

-This has been seen in Fomo3d first winner hack, and some other on-chain hacks.
-The attacker sent high gasPrice transactions to custom smart contracts that assert (or with other means) to use up all the gas and fill up the block's gasLimit.
+This was the case with the first winner of the "Fomo3d" game, and some other on-chain hacks.
+The attacker sent multiple transactions with a high `gasPrice` and `gasLimit`  to custom smart contracts that assert (or use other means) to consume all the gas and fill up the block's `gasLimit`.

 !!! note "Variants"